jbx-protocol/juice-docs-v2/docs/user/project/details.md

 |**Discord link**|<p>A Discord server invite, which will be displayed as a link on your project page.
 Project creators often link to an official project Discord server.
 If unnecessary, this field can be left blank.</p>|
 |**Pay button text**|<p>The pay button text on your project page.
 The default is `Pay`, and `Donate` is a popular alternative.</p>|
 |**Pay disclosure**|<p>The pay disclosure will be shown to people before they pay your project.
 Project creators often use this to provide context or to display an agreement.</p>|

-## Notes

-- You can update these details later.
-- You can use emojis in all of these fields.
-- This information is stored on [IPFS](https://ipfs.io/), using [Pinata](https://www.pinata.cloud/).

 ## Examples